computed

 console.log(setting()); // "Advanced: new advanced"

-function receives the previously computed value as its first argument, enabling incremental calculations and performance optimizations.
+function receives the previously computed value as its first argument, enabling incremental calculations and optimizations.

 });